Welcome to your winter update from Barratt Homes

 NHBC – Your guide to condensation in your home

-As the wetter months approach, it is normal for some areas of the garden to become waterlogged, particularly after periods of excessive rainfall.
+• As the wetter months approach, it is common for some areas of a garden to become waterlogged, particularly after periods of excessive rainfall.
 This is normal and is not considered a construction defect.
 Further guidance on maintaining your garden can be found here.

-If you have an Air Source Heat Pump installed, be sure to check the outdoor unit for debris, such as leaves and clear these away.
+If you have an Air Source Heat Pump installed, be sure to check the outdoor unit for debris such as leaves and snow.
 If something is blocking the unit from pulling heat from the outside air, it might not be able to heat your home effectively.

-Remember your loft is not designed for storage, using the loft space for storage may affect airflow and cause items to become damp or mouldy.
+Remember your loft is not designed for storage, using the loft space for this purpose may affect airflow and cause items to become damp or mouldy.

-• Finally, check what your buildings and contents insurance covers and update it if you have made significant changes, such as purchased an item of significant expense.
+• Finally, check what your building and contents insurance covers and update it if you have made significant changes, such as having purchased an item of significant value.
 Also, make sure your buildings insurance covers storm damage, as the UK is experiencing more extreme weather events.